Federal Reserve to begin risky pursuit of a 'soft landing'

 Emi Nakamura, an economics professor at the University of California, Berkeley, noted that in the 1970s, even as inflation soared, it was still a matter of debate among economists whether the Fed’s rate policies could truly control inflation.

-Yet if the Fed keeps raising rates for another year or two, as many economists expect, it could eventually lift them high enough that consumers and business reduce spending and throw the economy into reverse.
+Yet if the Fed keeps raises rates well into 2024, as many economists expect, it could eventually raise them high enough that consumers and business reduce spending and throw the economy into reverse.
 Unemployment would rise and a downturn could begin.

 Stephen Stanley, an economist at Amherst Pierpont, suggested, though, that the Fed won’t reach that possibility until next year or later.